The Law of Sines

 Both answers are right!

 This only happens in the "Two Sides and an Angle not between" case, and even then not always, but you have to watch out for it.

 Just think "could I swing that side the other way to also make a correct answer?"

 Example: Calculate angle R

 The first thing to notice is that this triangle has different labels: PQR instead of ABC.
-But that's not a problem.
+But that's OK.
 We just use P,Q and R instead of A, B and C in The Law of Sines.